-Any websites or printed material related to the project should also include the Xjenza Malta logo, the CRIHM logo, or any other logo related to this Programme, and as provided by the Managing Authority, where possible.
+Any websites or printed material related to the project should also include the Xjenza Malta logo, the MHA logo, or any other logo related to this Programme, and as provided by the Managing Authority, where possible.

-If any printed material is published without a mention of the Cancer Research Programme, Xjenza Malta and CRIHM, the Beneficiary shall be obliged to publish a correction at its own expense in the subsequent issue of the publication or for it to be edited accordingly in the cases of online publications.
-In the case where such publicity does not mention the Cancer Research Programme, Xjenza Malta and CRIHM, associated costs will be considered ineligible and will not be considered to fulfil any deliverables proposed in the application form.
+If any printed material is published without a mention of the Obesity Research Programme, Xjenza Malta and MHA, the Beneficiary shall be obliged to publish a correction at its own expense in the subsequent issue of the publication or for it to be edited accordingly in the cases of online publications.
+This is also applicable for published material produced by persons who are not the beneficiary.
+In the case where such publicity does not mention the Obesity Research Programme, Xjenza Malta and MHA, associated costs will be considered ineligible and will not be considered to fulfil any deliverables proposed in the application form.

-Both the CRIHM and Xjenza Malta reserve the right to request that the beneficiary participates in any Research Conferences or Events to disseminate the project results and the experience in obtaining funding from the Managing Authority.
+The Manging Authority and MHA reserve the right to request that the beneficiary participates in any Research Conferences or Events to disseminate the project results and the experience in obtaining funding from the Managing Authority.

-The Beneficiaries shall always cooperate with the Managing Authority in promoting the Programme by presenting the Awarded Project or through other reasonable means, as requested by the Managing Authority.
+The Beneficiaries shall always cooperate with the Agency in promoting the Programme by presenting the Awarded Project or through other reasonable means, as requested by the Managing Authority.